Edward P. ParentPartner

 - Obtained a six-figure settlement for the personal representative of an estate following prolonged litigation alleging breaches of fiduciary duty by the decedent’s attorney-in-fact;

-- In a case alleging undue influence, successfully defended the inter vivos transfer of real property from mother to child, resulting in the dismissal of the case with his client maintaining full ownership;
+- In a case alleging undue influence, successfully defended the inter vivos transfer of real property from mother to child, resulting in the dismissal of the case with his client maintaining full ownership of the real property;

-- Secured multiple significant life insurance settlements on behalf of his clients without the need for prolonged litigation;
+- Mr. Parent has secured multiple significant life insurance settlements on behalf of his clients without the need for prolonged litigation;

 - In a complex construction dispute involving the reconstruction of a commercial structure in Harford County, Maryland, obtained a mid-six figure award for his client following a four-day arbitration hearing;

 - In a contract action, secured a six-figure settlement on behalf of a national diagnostic reference laboratory without the need for discovery;